What Makes AudioEye (AEYE) a Strong Momentum Stock: Buy Now?

 For AEYE, shares are up 8.02% over the past week while the Zacks Internet - Software industry is down 1.61% over the same time period.
 Shares are looking quite well from a longer time frame too, as the monthly price change of 79.96% compares favorably with the industry's 2.24% performance as well.

-While any stock can see its price increase, it takes a real winner to consistently beat the market.
-That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
-Over the past quarter, shares of AudioEye have risen 98.24%, and are up 74.85% in the last year.
-On the other hand, the S&P 500 has only moved 12.01% and 33.87%, respectively.
+While any stock can see a spike in price, it takes a real winner to consistently outperform the market.
+Shares of AudioEye have increased 98.24% over the past quarter, and have gained 74.85% in the last year.
+In comparison, the S&P 500 has only moved 12.01% and 33.87%, respectively.

-Investors should also take note of AEYE's average 20-day trading volume.
+Investors should also pay attention to AEYE's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
-Right now, AEYE is averaging 101,493 shares for the last 20 days.
+AEYE is currently averaging 101,493 shares for the last 20 days.

 Earnings Outlook